-"I have spoken to many young people leaving the care system through the barbaric act of discharge at 17 and the adulthood."
+"I have spoken to many young people leaving the care system through the barbaric act of discharge at 17 and the

-If the state ... is going to

-issues are the same - anxiety, stress and hopelessness," she says.
+If the state ... is going to intervene in these children's lives then they must ensure that they support them through to adulthood." issues are the same - anxiety, stress and hopelessness," she says.

-"Whilst some can remain in the placement with their foster families, the services of support cease and the conditions for the placement change - this is often left to the young person to negotiate."
+"Whilst some can remain in the placement with their foster families, the services of support cease and the conditions for the placement change this is often left to the young person to negotiate."